Last updated on .

 The ruins are spread out over a large area.
 To get a good look at them, you’ll need your own car or to hire transportation.
 I wouldn’t recommend walking the ruins because it will take a full day and the weather can be extremely hot.

-The best place to start your tour of Armero is at a small visitor center and museum along the main road.
+The best place to start your tour of Armero is at a small visitor center and museum along the main highway through town.
 It was built on the site of the fire station.
-There, you can get a quick overview of what happened before, during, and after the eruption from a former resident of the town.
+There, you can get a quick overview of what happened before, during, and after the eruption from a former resident.

 Visitor center and museum in Armero, Tolima, Colombia